 In particular, a set of triangular facets recognised along the NE side of the Ufita River valley for a distance of more than 10 km were considered as the surface expression of a NW-SE striking, SW-dipping active normal fault (Brancaccio et al., 1981; 1984; Basso et al., 1996).

-The solution adopted in DISS for the Ufita Valley Source is based on multidisciplinary observations and studies, including morphotectonic analysis and geophysical surveys.
+The solution adopted in DISS is based on multidisciplinary observations and studies, including morphotectonic analysis and geophysical surveys.

-The morphotectonic analysis highlighted the existence of an E-W striking morphological lineament, recognized using interpretation of remotely sensed imagery, and corresponding in sites with field-mapped faults and fractures.
+The morphotectonic analysis highlighted the existence of an E-W striking morphological lineament, recognized using interpretation of remotely sensed imagery, and locally consistent with field-mapped faults and fractures.
 This lineament runs from the Ufita River valley eastwards and is connected with similar features mapped in the epicentral area of the 1930 and 1851 earthquakes.

 These triangular facets, traditionally considered as the expression of an active normal fault, are characterized by a very low angle frontal slope that is in contrast with the presumed tectonic origin, and may have been generated by fluvial processes of the right tributaries of the Ufita River.